Tweed River (New South Wales): Colloquial use

 Even though parts of the river are a few kilometres within the New South Wales side of the border, the expression "North of the Tweed" is used to refer to the people and places of Queensland; likewise, "South of the Tweed" is a term used by Queenslanders regarding the southern states of Australia.
 The term probably originates from southern Australians' summer vacation trips driving along the Pacific Highway through the scenic New South Wales North Coast.
 The highway crosses many rivers along its route, with the Tweed being the last one before reaching the holiday destinations of the Gold Coast, just on the other side of the Queensland border.

 Course

 The river begins northwest of the village called Lillian Rock.
 The upper reaches pass through the small villages of Kunghur, Terragon and Uki.
 South of Mount Warning, Doon Doon Creek and Perch Creek enter the Tweed from its southern banks, and Byrill Creek joins on the northern side near Terragon.
 Downstream, Korumbyn Creek and then the Oxley River enters the river at Byangum, before it flows through Murwillumbah.
 At Tumbulgum, the Rous River joins the Tweed.
 The Terranora and Cobaki creeks enter the Tweed about 2 km upstream from the mouth.
 South of Banora Point, the Pacific Highway crosses the river.

 The river's tidal influence reaches beyond Murwillumbah to Bray Park Weir.
 The estuary of the Tweed River is an important shorebird habitat.
+Grey mangroves are the predominant mangrove species along the Tweed River.